 Based on my understanding, it’s really quite simple.

 China is looking to control the way the companies and corporations access the internet using a VPN (which is what VPNs were originally designed for).

 Reading the fine print, some of the more recent bans reveal China’s intention to block VPNs for corporations.

 China really wants corporations to use government-registered virtual private network services to secure their data, which honestly is a bit scary.
 Smaller companies that use 3rd party VPNs will need to make changes whereas the larger corporations that can afford to build a proprietary VPN will need to get it registered with the government.

 It all boils down to China tightening its grip on information coming into and out of the country.

 Wait…What is a VPN?

-If you’re one of those people who isn’t quite sure what a VPN is, you should start by watching this introduction to a VPN video.
+If you’re one of those people who isn’t quite sure what a VPN is, you should start by watching this video introduction to a VPN:

 With all this speculation about China blocking VPNs, the next logical question is whether or not a VPN is legal to use.
-That’s a very good question, and one that I’ve already answered in depth here.
+That’s a very good question, and one that has a clear but nuanced answer.

-As I mentioned earlier, many people in China use ExpressVPN and I can vouch for how well it has worked for me here in China.
-Give them a try and if it doesn’t work for you, they offer a 30-day money back guarantee.
+I can vouch for how well both VPNs have worked for me here in China.
+Give them a try and if it doesn’t work for you, they both offer a 30-day money back guarantee.